Virinas-code/Crocrodile/uci_reference.md

 These are all the command the engine gets from the interface.

-* uci
+- [x] `uci`
 	tell engine to use the uci (universal chess interface), this will be sent once as a first command after program boot to tell the engine to switch to uci mode.
-	After receiving the uci command the engine must identify itself with the "id" command and send the "option" commands to tell the GUI which engine settings the engine supports if any.
+	After receiving the uci command the engine must identify itself with the `id` command and send the `option` commands to tell the GUI which engine settings the engine supports if any.
-	After that the engine should send "uciok" to acknowledge the uci mode.
+	After that the engine should send `uciok` to acknowledge the uci mode.
 	If no uciok is sent within a certain time period, the engine task will be killed by the GUI.

-* debug [ on | off ]
+- [x] `debug [ on | off ]`
 	switch the debug mode of the engine on and off.
-	In debug mode the engine should send additional infos to the GUI, e.g. with the "info string" command, to help debugging, e.g. the commands that the engine has received etc.
+	In debug mode the engine should send additional infos to the GUI, e.g. with the `info string` command, to help debugging, e.g. the commands that the engine has received etc.
 	This mode should be switched off by default and this command can be sent any time, also when the engine is thinking.

-* isready
+- [x] `isready`
 	this is used to synchronize the engine with the GUI.
 When the GUI has sent a command or multiple commands that can take some time to complete, this command can be used to wait for the engine to be ready again or